-An HO5 policy is a type of premium insurance policy that provides broader protection and higher coverage limits than your typical homeowners policy.
+An HO5 insurance policy is a type of homeowners insurance policy that provides broader protection and higher coverage limits than the typical options.

 What is an HO5 homeowners policy?

 Think of an HO5 policy like the Tesla Model X of insurance policies.
 It takes your basic homeowners insurance coverage and adds a number of significant perks.

 - Losses and damages are repaid on a replacement cost basis